-Mayes Cottage has now re-opened to the public.
-It will now be open again on Thursdays, Fridays and Saturdays from 10.30am to 4pm.
+Mayes Cottage is open to the public on Thursdays, Fridays and Saturdays from 10.30am to 4.00pm.
+Mayes Cottage is free and bookings are not required for groups under 15 people.
 To find out more, please see COVID-19.

 20 Mawarra Street, Kingston

 Step back in time and visit historic Mayes Cottage.